 Last week, a new email service was launched in the App Store.
 It violates an important App Store policy and is therefore banned from the expulsion threatens.
 Now the company boss has spoken out.

-The "Hey" app includes an annual subscription of $99, which is not processed via in-app purchases but via the company's own website.
-This clearly violates the current App Store guidelines.
-Apple then asked the company to include a corresponding option.
-Jason Fried, CEO of Hey Mail, has now spoken out in an open letter.
-Fried's main argument focuses on making it clear that Apple's current payment policy is driving a wedge between a customer and app provider.
-In the process, the head of Hey Mail emphasizes that it is the company that spends the time, money and effort to acquire a customer - not Apple.
+The "Hey" app includes a $99 annual subscription, which is processed via the company's website rather than through in-app purchases.
+This clearly violates applicable App Store guidelines.
+Apple subsequently requested that the company include such an option.
+Now, Jason Fried, CEO of Hey Mail, has issued an open letter.
+Fried's main argument focuses on making it clear that Apple's current payment policy is driving a wedge between customers and app providers.
+In doing so, the head of Hey Mail emphasizes that it is the company that spends the time, money, and effort to acquire customers – not Apple.
 Fried writes:

 Billing questions cannot be answered